uwacyber/cits2006/cits2006-assessments/project.md

 Your contribution factor is based on the majority vote (e.g., 2 members gave you 0 and the other 2 and yourself gave you 1, then the median will be 1).
 This factor will then be multiplied to your group project marks.

 Why are we doing this?
-This is to ensure that all members are contributing to the project.
+This is to ensure that all members are contributing to the project to the expectations of all members.
 If you are not contributing, you will not receive the full marks for the project.
 This aligns with the assessment policy where marks are given to work completed and presented by students, and therefore students who do not contribute cannot receive marks.